Skip to content

 sdata: A `SpatialData` object

-patch_overlap: Width (pixels) of the overlap between the patches.
+patch_overlap: Width of the overlap between the patches in pixels.

 level: Image level on which the processing is performed.
 Either `level` or `magnification` should be provided.